gitmarek/supercollider-nanoKONTROL2/README.md

 The M button takes precedence over S, which in turn takes precedence over R.

+If a scene changes (by pressing Track buttons) to another one and then changes back, then the knobs or faders have to be set at the previous value for that scene, so they do not jump discontinuously.

 ## Installation
 Put a copy of `nanoKONTROLL2.sc` in your SuperCollider extensions directory,